input and output

 settitle "MyGame

-Sets the previously ‘open’ed file or output device for writing. setwrite ” returns output to the interactive text area.
+Sets the previously ‘open’ed file for writing.
 See open, close, setread

 setwrite "file